mohankarthik/sdcnd/projects/term2/P5-ModelPredictiveController/README.md

   * Linux `sudo apt-get install cppad` or equivalent.
   * Windows: TODO.
 If you can use the Linux subsystem and follow the Linux instructions.
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is already part of the repo so you shouldn't have to worry about it.
 * Simulator.
-You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
+You can download these from the [releases tab](https://github.com/udacity/CarND-MPC-Project/releases).
-* Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

 ## Basic Build Instructions